tnm/moodeng/README.md

 ## 🔒 Security

 Found a security issue?
-I would be incredibly impressed, and will send you a hippo figurine as a thank you.
+I would be incredibly impressed, and will try to send you a hippo figurine as a thank you.
 Email me at ted@cased.com.